Final Distance: Music video

 The music video for "Final Distance" was directed by Utada's then-husband Kazuaki Kiriya and was his first directional debut for Utada's singles.

-The video opens with a time-lapse of an ocean.
-It features Utada singing with two different costumes on in front of yellow back drops.
-There are inset cuts of a small child and an elderly man dressed in dark clothing.
-It shows Utada in two different settings; a ballet recital with several performers on stage dancing to the track and a dark gothic room with performers dancing to the song, playing the violin and shows Utada sitting down in a school uniform.
+Beginning with a time-lapse of a dark, rocky ocean, the video features two Utadas in two different settings; a gold circus-like room with various performers on a stage and Utada in a light colored outfit, and a dark gothic room with a string ensemble, dancers, and Utada sitting down in a school uniform.
+There are also assorted inset cuts, such as of small children dressed as angels, a white bird, and an elderly man dressed in dark clothing.
 Through the song, both Utadas are singing the track while dancing and walking around.

-After performing in front of an orchestra, both Utadas are in front of a yellow-lit backdrop, looking towards each other and are separated from a glass frame.
+At the 4-minute mark, both Utadas are shown in front of a yellow-lit backdrop, separated by a glass pane and facing one another.
 As they sing, they put their hands against the glass, trying to touch each other.
-The ending shows both Utadas on a rock in the ocean, set off a city.
-As shooting stars come from the sky, both Utadas merge and the scene zooms out in time lapse, similar to the opening scene, and zooms out to show a space-like island with different mechanical structures hovering around it.
+The ending shows both Utadas side by side on a rock in the ocean, with a city in the distance.
+As shooting stars fall from the sky, both Utadas merge and the scene zooms out in time lapse, similar to the opening scene, and zooms out to show a space-like island surrounded by humanoid statues and mechanical structures hovering around.